 It is up for debate who wore the first pair of batting gloves.
-In some reports, it was the Giants’ slugger Bobby Thomson, who is responsible for the sport’s most famous homerun – the shot heard round the world – to clinch the National League pennant in 1951.
+In some reports, it was the New York Giants’ slugger, Bobby Thomson, who is responsible for the sport’s famous ‘Shot Heard Round The World’ to clinch the National League Pennant in 1951.

-Other baseball people remember that Boston’s Ted Williams wore a golf glove during batting practice.
+Other baseball people remember that Boston Red Sox’s Ted Williams was the first, after he wore a golf glove during batting practice.

-Williams was a hitting guru and constantly looked for an edge at the plate; he’d certainly be looking at the best batting gloves available.
+Williams was a hitting guru and constantly looked for an edge at the plate.

-When game time came and he found himself on the roster, he used his golf gloves to protect his blistered hands.
+When it became time to play in that afternoon’s baseball game and Harrelson found himself on the roster, he used his golf gloves during the game to protect his already-blistered hands.

 Regardless of who the first player was, nearly every hitter in Major League Baseball uses batting gloves today.